PaulMatencio/frontend-nanodegree-arcade-game/README.md

 Goal:

-The goal is to reach the water or the star on the other side of the playground without hitting the bugs.
+The goal is to reach the water or the Key or the Star on the other side of the playground without hitting the bugs.
 The player has 3 lives before the game restart and load the  first level.
 The game has three level.
 When the third level is completed, the player win and the game is reloaded

 Player:

--When the player reachs the water at the other side, the player will collect 50 points.
-If the player reach the starm, he gets 150 points.
+-When the player reachs the water at the other side, the player will collect 50 points when he reaches the water.
+He will collect 150 poinst if he gets the key and 100 points if he gets a Star.
+The Star will appear only at the third level.
 -When the player is  hit by a bug, he loses 100 points and one life.
 -When the player gets 300 points, he gets the next level ( i.e level+1) -Rocks replace some stones when with game level 2 and 3.
 -The rock is an obtacle for the player.
 He can't cross it.
--When the player win (got 900 points), the game is reloaded
+-When the player get 900 points, he win a princess and the game is reloaded

 Bugs: